zbrdarovski/smart-shopper/README.md

 - Discover Shops: View the closest shops and filter by price or product quality
 - Browse Articles: Tap a shop to explore its articles and prices
 - Navigate Easily: Get directions to any selected shop directly from the app

+## License
+This project is not licensed for public use.
+The code is protected by copyright law.
+Viewing is permitted for evaluation purposes only.
+Copying, modifying, or distributing the code is strictly prohibited.